Can You Weld Gold? (Everything You Need to Know)

 High Precision and Quality

-TIG welding has maintained its reputation as one of the most precise welding techniques.
+TIG welding has maintained its reputation as one of the most precise techniques.
 The weld puddle control is easy to use, so you can get precise welding by controlling heat input.

 Plus, you can weld tiny thin gold pieces with the help of micro-TIG welds.